 As the workforce grows, changes, and adapts, so will the internal cultures, structures, and processes of businesses.
 The Deloitte 2018 Global Human Capital Trends report examines how businesses are being evaluated beyond their financial success; organizations are now measured on and being held responsible for their impact on society.
 The report acknowledges how millennials take up the majority of the workforce, which has initiated the trend of ‘the power of the individual’.
 A business’ social capital plays a huge part in where this group decides to work, and what they choose to consume and endorse.
 What this means is that employees now expect more from their employers.

 Development programs speak about the shift towards empowerment – a transformative quality within workers and leaders.
 Companies that design for growth and development will actively practice it too.
-The benefits and value of training and development act as a domino effect; leaders feel competent and can efficiently influence employee performance; happy and skilled workers create job satisfaction, commitment and thus retention; workforce improvement and engagement impacts the overall profit.
+The benefits and value of skill development act as a domino effect; leaders feel competent and can efficiently influence employee performance; happy and skilled workers create job satisfaction, commitment and thus retention; workforce improvement and engagement impacts the overall profit.
 Despite the type of training and development, it needs to align with the general trend of future workplace skills, support the company’s business objectives and be delivered in an innovative way that mirrors the digital shift in business.
 Organizations within this complex, diversified working world will need to understand that human capital is the most valuable asset.